felipeaguirre66/PoliticsNLP/README.md

 2. Topic Modeling
 3. Semantic Similarity
 4. Sentiment Analysis
-5. Predicting Models: predict which opinion is the most semantically similar to the selected one, etc.
+5. Predicting Models: predict which opinion is the most semantically similar to the selected one, among others.

 All analysis were made using both shallow Machine Learning (LSA, LDA, TF-IDF) and Deep Learning (BERT) algorithms.